This project will explore the use of domestic violence protection orders (DVPOs) in policing.

 This research aims to understand what DVPOs bring to the complex area of policing domestic abuse.
 How are they used, who receives protection and what does that look like from a survivor's perspective?

 DVPOs are designed to provide immediate, emergency short-term protection whilst generating 'breathing space' for longer-term safety planning considerations to occur.
-This space is designed to be free of interference of the perpetrator who can be removed from the home and/or barred from making contact for between 14-28 days, depending on the order length.
+This space is designed to be free of interference of the perpetrator who can be removed from the home and/or barred from making contact for between 14 and 28 days, depending on the order length.

 Little is known about the effectiveness of these orders and what happens during the 'live' period.
 Furthermore, with the introduction of the DA Bill (2021) these orders will be replaced in due course with a DAPO which will increase and extend their powers.